dgriffis/jQuery/README.md

 jQuery
 ======

-This repo contains demo programs that I've put together from an online class.
+This repo contains demo programs that I've put together for an online class.

 To see these demo's:
   * Clone the repo